Guest Editorial | ACC.21 Virtual: Experience the Opportunity to Reconnect and Engage

 This article was authored by ACC Annual Scientific Session Chair Pamela B. Morris, MD, FACC; and ACC Annual Scientific Session Vice-Chair Douglas Drachman, MD, FACC.

 - Tolkien, J R. R. The Hobbit, Or, There and Back Again.
 2013.

-Clinical Topics: Arrhythmias and Clinical EP, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Valvular Heart Disease, Implantable Devices, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, Acute Heart Failure, Interventions and Structural Heart Disease
+Clinical Topics: Arrhythmias and Clinical EP, COVID-19 Hub, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Valvular Heart Disease, Implantable Devices, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, Acute Heart Failure, Interventions and Structural Heart Disease

 Keywords: ACC Publications, Cardiology Magazine, Mentors, COVID-19, Social Media, Quality Improvement, Point-of-Care Systems, Leadership, Pandemics, Global Health, Percutaneous Coronary Intervention, Myocardial Infarction, Cardiomyopathies, Heart Valve Diseases, Cardiomyopathy, Hypertrophic, Patient Care, Faculty, Heart Failure, Awards and Prizes, Health Promotion, Decision Making, Electrophysiology, Reference Standards, ACC Annual Scientific Session, ACC21